Sardaar Gabbar Singh: Casting

 Kalyan sported a long hair and thick beard for a few important sequences in the film and a clean shaven look for the rest of the film.
-The makers considered to sign a new actress after considering Samantha Ruth Prabhu, Pranitha Subhash and Anushka Sharma for the same.
+The makers were reportedly planning to introduce a fresh face for the film.
 Shruti Haasan and Asin were approached to play the female lead in the film.
 Navneet Kaur Dhillon was reported to be signed as the female lead in late May 2014.
 Akshara Haasan was approached for the same later who declined the offer gently saying that it would raise expectations on her next films and so responsibilities.
 Deepika Padukone, Sonakshi Sinha, Parineeti Chopra and Katrina Kaif were approached for the female lead role who turned down the offer citing unavailability of bulk dates and Anisha Ambrose, who made a cameo appearance in Gopala Gopala, was chosen by Kalyan as the female lead.

 Ambrose was trained in the nuances of acting, perfecting dancing and several other aspects in the workshop sessions conducted by Ravindra in April 2015 before joining the film's sets.
 During the shoot of the first schedule, the makers saw Sharad Kelkar's performance in a soap opera and approached him to play the antagonist.
 Kelkar's inclusion in the cast was confirmed in June 2015.
 Charandeep, known for his work in the films Jilla (2014) and Pataas (2015), was signed as one of the antagonists in the film.
 Kajal Aggarwal, who initially declined to be a part of the film two years ago due to scheduling conflicts, was approached again in August 2015 for the female lead role.
 She met the film's unit and gave her consent, marking her first collaboration with Kalyan.